 - Exchanging documents with the other party and agreeing a bundle of documents

 - Taking witness statements, drafting statements and agreeing their content with witnesses

 - Reviewing and advising on the other party’s witness statements

 - agreeing a list of issues, a chronology and/or cast list

 - Preparation and attendance at Final Hearing, including the Brief to Counsel

 The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 How long will my case take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
-The average time for Employment Tribunal cases is approximately 12 months.
-This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.
+If a settlement is reached during pre-claim conciliation, your case is likely to take up to 6 weeks from the commencement of the conciliation process.
+If your claim proceeds to a Final Hearing, your case could take between 6 and 12 months, depending on the Tribunal timetables.
+Most unfair dismissal and wrongful dismissal cases which do not involve claims for whistleblowing or discrimination are heard by the Tribunal within 6 to 9 months.
+This is just an estimate and will depend on your particular case, and the Tribunal in which it is brought.
+We will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.